monshi633/thenewrookgaard.com/README.md

 1. Rent a hosting service and a DNS
 2. Web Server
-   * Download NginX (https://nginx.org/en/download.html) mainline version and extract preferably in C:/nginx
+   * Download NginX (https://nginx.org/en/download.html) mainline version and extract into C:/nginx
    * Clone this repo in C:/nginx/html/thenewrookgaard.com/
    * Modify C:/nginx/conf/nginx.conf (see attachments)
 3. PHP
-   * Download PHP (https://windows.php.net/download/) Thread Safe latest version and extract preferably in C:/php
+   * Download PHP (https://windows.php.net/download/) Thread Safe latest version and extract into C:/php
    * Make a copy of C:/php/php.ini-production and rename as php.ini (see attachments)
 4. Service Manager
-   * Download NSSM (https://nssm.cc/download) latest release and extract preferably in C:/nssm
+   * Download NSSM (https://nssm.cc/download) latest release and extract into C:/nssm
    * Open command prompt as administrator in C:/nssm/win64/
    * Run 'nssm install', a GUI will appear and complete the Application tab:
      * Path: 'C:\php\php-cgi.exe'